 An earnings call is a conference call wherein executives, financial analysts, major investors and shareholders, as well as financial advisors discuss the financial performance of the company at the end of every quarter.
 Several companies have earnings calls and other critical conference calls transcribed to promote data transparency and keep everyone in the loop with crucial information.

 It’s most likely that you’ll come across several accounting and financial terminologies while transcribing conference calls.
-You’ll have an edge in corporate transcriptions if you have a background in banking or accountancy or if you’re at least knowledgeable about several financial terminologies.
+Retirees from the corporate world may find that they have an edge in corporate transcriptions - if you have a background in administration, banking, accountancy or if you’re at least knowledgeable about several financial terminologies, this is familiar, easy work territory.
 Otherwise, be mindful and meticulous about transcribing conference calls as these are usually very detail-sensitive.

 Market Research Transcription